fukangwei/New_Blog_MarkDown/软件与硬件问题/NAO机器人编程.md

 );
 ```

 Subscribes to `ALVideoDevice`.
 When a `Video` Module registers to `ALVideoDevice`, a buffer of the requested image format is added to the buffers list.
 Returns an handle which identifies the module in `ALVideoDevice`.
 (This handle is based on the name parameter, e.g. the `3rd` one getting `_3` added to its name for instance to build this handle).
-Parameters:

 - `Name`: Name of the subscribing module.
 - `CameraIndex`: `Index` of the camera in the video system (see `Camera Indexes`).